On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Central actions on the wrapped Fukaya category

-We now explain how to obtain concrete lower bounds for the Rouquier dimension of certain cotangent bundles via string topology.
+We decribe lower bounds for the dimension of the wrapped Fukaya category of cotangent bundles.
+There are two approaches which one can take: \begin{enumerate} \item By Abouzaid's generation result \cite{abouzaid-fiber} (and under mild assumptions on $M$), we have $\mc{W}(T^*M) \simeq \op{Perf}(C_{-\bu}(\Omega M))$.
+Now we apply \Cref{theorem:main-biko-adapt} directly to $\op{Perf}(C_{-\bu}(\Omega M))$ and we are reduced to a purely topological problem, namely, to describe the action of $HH^\bu(\op{Perf}(C_{-\bu}(\Omega M)))$ on $C_{-\bu}(\Omega M)$ via the characteristic morphism.
+In particular, there is no need to go through symplectic cohomology and closed-open maps. \item We apply \Cref{corollary:main-central-bound}.
+By work of Abbondandolo--Schwarz \cite{abbondandolo-schwarz}, the action of symplectic cohomology on the wrapped Floer cohomology of a fiber can be described in terms of string topology, which can then be computed via algebraic topology. \end{enumerate} Both approaches ultimately reduce to the same computations in algebraic topology, so it is entirely a matter of taste which one to take.
+We opt for the second one here.

 We will always assume in this section that the wrapped Fukaya category is defined with $\Q$ coefficients and $\Z/2$-gradings (so in particular, all Liouville manifolds carry the appropriate orientations/grading data).
 Similarly, all singular homology groups considered in this subsection are assumed to have coefficients in $\Q$ and all graded objects (such as homology/cohomology grousp) are assumed to be $\Z/2$-graded (although the gradings all come from a $\Z$-grading, so the reader is welcome to work with $\Z$-gradings if they prefer).

 Given a closed, oriented manifold $M$ of dimension $n$, the (shifted) homology of its free loop space $H_{\bu+n}(\mc{L}M)$ carries the structure of a graded-commutative algebra (in fact a BV algebra).
 The product is called the \emph{Chas--Sullivan product} and was introduced by Chas and Sullivan in \cite{chas-sullivan}.
 At an intuitive level, this product is constructed as follows: choose cycles $\s_p \in C_p(\mc{L}M)$ and $\s_q \in C_q(\mc{L}M)$, and consider the intersection $\op{ev}(\s_p) \cap \op{ev}(\s_q)$, where $\op{ev}: \mc{L}M \to M$ is the evaluation map sending a loop $\g: S^1 = \R / \Z \to M$ to $\g(1) \in M$.
 Along this intersection, we can concatenate loops coming from $\s_p$ with loops from $\s_q$.
 This defines a $p+q-n$ chain in $\mc{L}M$, which is precisely the desired product of $\s_p$ and $\s_q$.